NBN (TV station): 2020s

 In November 2021, after almost 60 years broadcasting from the Mosbri Crescent studios, NBN moved to new state of the art facilities located at 28 Honeysuckle Drive, Newcastle.
 This will allow NBN to update its ageing technology and grow the business.
 It was also announced that upon completion of the move, the name NBN News will be retained for the 6 pm bulletin, thus for now resting any speculation that the bulletin will be rebadged as Nine News as well as speculation that studio presentation of the news would be relocated to the network's new North Sydney Studios.
 The move was originally meant to be completed in June 2021, but following the hacking situation that occurred at Nine's North Sydney studios in March, and statewide COVID-19 lockdowns across New South Wales, the planned move was pushed back to November.

 On 30 November 2020, Jenny Webber, head of commercial production for both Nine Queensland (QTQ) and Nine Northern NSW would be appointed into the new role of General Manager for NBN overseeing the stations commercial department Nine Digital Production, the stations day-to-day operations, as well as oversee local digital advertising agent Nine Digital Direct.
 Kylie Blucher would retain her role as managing director of both QTQ and NBN.

 On 7 November 2021, the station transmitted its local programming from the Mosbri Crescent studios for the final time, preceded by 30-minute tribute special Goodbye Mosbri, a look back of 59 years of news bulletins, telethons and top rating local programs as well as the history of NBN Television.
 The station completed its move to Honeysuckle the following day.

 In March 2022, NBN celebrated 60 years of broadcasting across Northern NSW and the Gold Coast.
 Coincidentally, it also marked 30 years since the station took Nine's signal across all of Northern NSW.

+Nine Entertainment in January 2026, announced its intention to sell NBN to the WIN Corporation, thus forming part of the WIN Network.
+The sale was completed on 2 June 2026, and the station now operates as a Nine Network regional affiliate.